amirbeek2/haunted-house/readme.md

 # Haunted House Three.js Project

-This is a  3D haunted house scene created using **Three.js**.
+This is a simple 3D haunted house scene created using **Three.js**.
 The project demonstrates basic 3D modeling, lighting, and interactivity within a spooky environment.

 ## Features